By Jacqueline Greenberg Vogt and Robert Epstein

 3. Establish a Firm Budget

 While every project has a budget, some budgets are firmer than others.
 To reduce the risk of overruns, an owner should establish a firm budget and direct the architect and engineers to design to that budget.
-The owner should clearly establish the budget from the start and hold the designer to that budget.
-Also, the contracts with the designers can be written to require them to revise the plans at no cost if the bids exceed the budget by a stated percentage.
+And to do so you should reduce the material cost also, instead of buying the heavy material like crane taking them on rent from Virginia crane rental makes a smart financial sense and ultimately save lots of money.
+The owner should clearly establish the budget from the start and also hold the designer to that budget.
+The contracts with the designers can be written to require them to revise the plans at no cost if the bids exceed the budget by a stated percentage.
 Note that such a provision is difficult to negotiate with the designers, but can provide an important safeguard for the owners.

 4. Use “Add and Delete” Alternatives